procf/procf.github.io/_members/milad-saadat.md

 <br>
 **Education**
 <br>
+- Ph.D. in Mechanical Engineering (2024), Northeastern University
 - M.Sc. in Mechanical Engineering - Energy Conversion (2020), K. N. Toosi University of Technology
 - B.Sc. in Mechanical Engineering (2017), K. N. Toosi University of Technology
 <br>
 <hr>

-Milad Saadat, a Ph.D. candidate in the Mechanical and Industrial Engineering department, is immersed in research focused on data-driven solutions in mathematics and material design and discovery.
-Recognized for his academic endeavors, Milad was honored with the prestigious "2022 John and Katharine Cipolla PhD Merit Award."
+Milad Saadat, a Ph.D. graduate in the Mechanical and Industrial Engineering department, is immersed in research focused on data-driven solutions in mathematics and material design and discovery.
+Recognized for his academic endeavors, Milad was honored with the prestigious "2022 John and Katharine Cipolla PhD Merit" and "2024 Akira Yamamura Research Ph.D." awards.

 With a strong background in thermofluid sciences and numerical techniques, his research centers on two key areas: